LeoInDaHause/speedycode/README.md

 2. Open the project in your IDE.
 3. Run the project.
 4. Open your browser and go to [http://localhost:8080](http://localhost:8080).
 5. Open the Database Console at [http://localhost:8080/h2](http://localhost:8080/h2-console).
-The Dtabase has a default configuration:
+The DB has a default configuration:
     * JDBC URL: jdbc:h2:mem:testdb
     * User Name: sa (default can [custom](https://github.com/LeoInDaHause/speedycode/blob/main/target/classes/application.properties) in the property "spring.datasource.username = sa" at application.properties)
     * Password: (Default has none password but you can [custom](https://github.com/LeoInDaHause/speedycode/blob/main/target/classes/application.properties) in the property "spring.datasource.username = sa")